Fantasy Baseball Rankings 2026: Busts from proven MLB model that called Spencer Strider's disappointing season

 The Braves saw their seven-year playoff streak come to an end last year as a number of their players underperformed.
 The likes of Ozzie Albies, Austin Riley, Raisel Iglesias and Jurickson Profar, who has now been suspended for all of this season after missing half of last season, all ended up as Fantasy baseball busts, whether due to injury, suspension, ineffectiveness or a combination.
 As anyone entering 2026 Fantasy baseball drafts knows, composing a winning squad will be as much about hitting on your top Fantasy baseball picks as it will be about avoiding selecting Fantasy baseball busts 2026.

 Others like Adley Rutschman, Bryan Reynolds, Zac Gallen and Devin Williams are also coming off down years and failing to live up to their Fantasy baseball ADP.
-Thus, you're faced with a decision as to if last year was the start of a trend of if they'll bounce back and are worth taking in 2026 Fantasy baseball drafts with Opening Day just around the corner.
+Thus, you're faced with a decision as to if last year was the start of a trend of if they'll bounce back and are worth taking in 2026 Fantasy baseball drafts with Opening Day now just a few days away.
 Before finalizing your 2026 Fantasy baseball draft prep, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.

 Last season, SportsLine's Projection Model identified several top Fantasy baseball sleepers, breakouts and busts, including Braves starting pitcher Spencer Strider.